 The MFFF is a plutonium processing and fuel fabrication plant under construction that is currently inspected under the 10 CFR Part 70 construction inspection program.
 Inspectors should refer to Inspection Manual Chapter (IMC) 0616, Fuel Cycle Safety and Safeguards Inspection Reports, for guidance on inspection report (IR) content, format, and style.
 During the construction of the principal systems, structures and components (PSSCs), this appendix (Appendix B) will be used as supplemental guidance to evaluate and document construction inspection observations and findings after they have been placed in context and assessed for significance.
 In addition, the applicable portions of IMC 0613, Power Reactor Construction Inspection Reports, should be used to disposition minor issues and minor violations.
 For the purposes of this IMC, a minor violation is defined as a violation that is less significant than a Severity Level IV violation, is not the subject of formal enforcement action, and is not usually documented or described in an IR or inspection record.

 With regard to the disposition of non-cited violations (NCVs), the Nuclear Regulatory Commission (NRC) Enforcement Policy was revised on January 28, 2013, and allows licensees and non-licensees to receive NCVs in lieu of cited violations, if certain criteria are met.
 The most significant of these criteria is that the licensee or non-licensee has a corrective action program (CAP) that has been inspected and found to meet regulatory guidance, industry standards, or both.
 In a letter dated February 14, 2013, the NRC staff determined that MOX Services had established a documented CAP as part of its NRC approved quality assurance (QA) program that complies with Appendix B to 10 CFR Part 50.
 The NRC has performed annual programmatic inspections of MOX Services’ CAP, since nuclear construction began in 2007.
 Based on input from these inspections, the NRC staff determined that MOX Services has established a CAP that is consistent with the commitments in the NRC-approved QA program and meets Appendix B to 10 CFR Part 50.
-The change in the Enforcement Policy NRC-identified Severity Level IV violations to be treated as NCVs at the MFFF.
+The change in the Enforcement Policy allows NRC-identified Severity Level IV violations to be treated as NCVs at the MFFF.

 DEFINITIONS